 Puzzling World is a great value attraction that is suitable for the whole family (but it’s certainly not just for people with kids).
 It’ll cost you around $22 to do the illusion rooms and maze, or $18 to do one or the other.
 Even if you aren’t keen to visit, I’d still suggest grabbing a coffee at the café.
 Puzzling World is located on the main road out of Wanaka (towards Cromwell, Christchurch, Mount Cook etc) and is probably a bit far to walk from town for most people.
 Nearby you’ll find the Mount Iron Track, a popular hiking trail with nice views over Wanaka and the surrounding scenery.

-Are you planning a trip to Wanaka?
-Check out some of my other posts!
+Are you planning a trip to New Zealand?
+Check out our South Island itinerary!

-I was hosted by Puzzling World.
-All thoughts and opinions are my own.
+We were hosted by Puzzling World.
+All thoughts and opinions are our own.

 Latest posts by Jon Algie (see all)

 - Murdering Beach Dunedin - February 25, 2020